niumbrage/DailyHoroscope-/README.md

 AND THE MAP IS RESTRICTED TO WEBSITES UNDER http://localhost/horoscope/*

-* means any of the pages within the folder
+asterisk means any of the pages within the folder